graphprotocol/hypergraph/docs/recap-and-future-strategy.md

 ## Recap of the last couple weeks

-1. Authentication - wer investigated how to establish encryption keys with Wallets.
+1. Authentication - we investigated how to establish encryption keys with Wallets.
 XMTP uses a technique where they use the signature of a nonce value stored on the server to recover a stable encryption key for message encryption.
 We can use XMTP directly or use the same technique to establish encryption keys for end-to-end encrypted data sync.
 2. Demo showing end-to-end encrypted data sync on top of Yjs & Automerge that is leveraging a defined Schema - we have a working prototype that shows how to sync data between two clients using Yjs and Automerge.
 The data is end-to-end encrypted and the schema is defined in a way that it's easy to read and write.
 We experimented with LiveStore and Tinybase which we believe are both not good fits.
 Both could be used as stores, but sync would require a rebase technique with manual conflict resolution or a lax schema and again using a CRDT engine on top to sync the data.
 3. Schema design and implementation including relations - based on the GRC-20 spec we created a library on top of Automerge that allows to define a schema with multiple types per entity as well as relations.
 4. GRC-20 spec feedback and alternative design - several discussion in the chat, call and the alternative spec in the docs folder